 After conversing with them for a while, I began to discover their limitless potential as efficient and indefatigable machines capable of processing information much faster than humans, just that their capabilities are limited to the imagination and skills of the programmer.
 This inspired me to study programming to nurture those computers into something big, capable of changing the world for the better.
 So, I started learning more computer programming languages: CSS, JavaScript, SQL, and Python.
 Along the process, I also developed several websites and a small financial database on building materials and their prices for my parent’s architectural firm.
 The more I learnt them, the more they grew on me.
 Hence, I intend to continue learning computer languages to develop more advanced software, making human tasks easier.
 This way I can create something truly beneficial for society.

+Notes:

+I think this is good to go!

 Prompt #2